paulfoley/Udacity_Nanodegree-Machine_Learning/Outlier_Management/README.md

-# Project - Learning Curves
+# Project - Outlier Management

-Outlier Management is a critical skill in machine learning!
+Outlier management is a critical skill in machine learning!
 To experiment with outliers, [Udacity](https://www.udacity.com/) has provided sample data, `practice_outliers_ages.pkl` and `practice_outliers_net_worths.pkl` to play with.

 ## Project Overview

-In this proejct we'll use the provided `practice_outliers_ages.pkl` and `practice_outliers_net_worths.pkl` datasets to see how outliers effect a [scikit-learn](https://anaconda.org/anaconda/scikit-learn) [Linear Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) model.
+In this proejct we'll use the provided `practice_outliers_ages.pkl` and `practice_outliers_net_worths.pkl` datasets to see how outliers effect a [Linear Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) model.

-The goal is to see how the [Linear Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) model better fits the data when the outliers are removed.

 ### Project Steps

-* Load the `practice_outliers_ages.pkl` and `practice_outliers_net_worths.pkl` datasets provided by [Udacity](https://www.udacity.com/).
+* Load in the `practice_outliers_ages.pkl` and `practice_outliers_net_worths.pkl` datasets provided by [Udacity](https://www.udacity.com/) into a [Numpy](https://anaconda.org/anaconda/numpy) array.
 * Create and fit the [Linear Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) to the full dataset.
 * Identify and remove outliers from the data.
 * Re-fit the [Linear Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) to the new dataset.
-* Plot the two [Linear Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) models, one for the full dataset and for the removed outler data set.
+* Plot the two [Linear Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) models, one for the full dataset and for the removed outler data set with the removed outliers.
-* Observe how the [Linear Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) model better fits the data.
+* Observe how the [Linear Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) model fits the data.

 ## Getting Started